Anti-associative dendriform algebras: Abstract

 \section{Abstract}

-Any anti-associative algebra gives rise to a Jacobi-Jordan algebra by $[x,y] = xy+yx$.
-This article aims to introduce the concept of ``rhizaform algebras", which offer an approach to addressing anti-associativity.
-These algebras are defined by two operations whose sum is anti-associative, with the left and right multiplication operators forming bimodules of the sum of anti-associative algebras.
-This characterization parallels that of dendriform algebras, where the sum of operations preserves associativity.
-Additionally, the notions of $\mathcal{O}$-operators and Rota-Baxter operators on anti-associative algebras are presented as tools to interpret rhizaform algebras.
-Notably, anti-associative algebras with nondegenerate Connes cocycles admit compatible rhizaform algebra structures.
+The general operadic approach to splitting algebraic operations was developed in \cite{BBGN}.
+By splitting the product in a given algebraic variety $\mathcal{C}$, notion of $\mathcal{C}$-dendriform algebras was systematically studied in \cite{OPV}.
+This article aims to study ``anti-associative dendriform algebras", which offer an approach to addressing anti-associativity.
+These algebras are defined by two operations whose sum is anti-associative.
+Furthermore, the notion of $\mathcal{O}$-operators on anti-associative algebras is presented as a tool to interpret anti-associative dendriform algebras.
+Moreover, anti-associative algebras with nondegenerate Connes cocycles admit compatible anti-associative dendriform algebra structures.

 \subjclass[2000]{17A01, 17C50.}

 \keywords{Lie algebra, pre-Lie algebra, dendriform algebra, Jacobi-Jordan algebra, pre-Jacobi-Jordan algebra, $\mathcal O$-operator}

 \baselineskip=15.8pt